joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 >
 >The strain in question is _Riddlerium classicum_, about which not much is known apart from its cataclysmic reproductive viability, $\gamma = 80\%$ (real bacteria are far more sucessful, Fig 4 in [Robust Growth of _Escherichia coli_](https://jun.ucsd.edu/files/publications/RobustGrowth_complete_CurrBiol2010.pdf)).
 >
->What's the probability that the colony is blessed with everlasting propagation? (e.g. the population never crashes to zero)
+>What's the probability that the colony is blessed with everlasting propagation? (i.e. the population never crashes to zero)

 <!--more-->